-Have completed the Specific Prerequisite Courses with no final grade in any course less than a "C" either at the time of application or prior to entering the program.
+Specific Prerequisite Courses with no final grade in any course less than a "C" either at the time of application or prior to entering the program.

 There is no requirement for health care experience, and having no health care experience will not disqualify any candidate.